-Consider a logical topology shown in Figure 1(a) corresponding to the connection request set $R = \{(0, 1), (0, 2), (0, 4), (1, 3), (1, 5), (2, 4), (2, 5), (3, 5)\}$ to be embedded over a WDM ring network with six nodes.
-Figure 1(b-c) show the physical ring topology and two different lightpath embeddings.
-The embedding shown in (b) is survivable, i.e., the logical topology remains connected when any single physical link fails, whereas the embedding in (c) is not because, when ring link (0,1) fails, the logical topology becomes disconnected.
+Consider a logical topology shown Figure 1(a) corresponding to a connection request set $R = \{(0, 2), (2, 4), (4, 0), (1, 3), (3, 5), (5, 1), (0, 1), (2, 5)\}$ to be embedded over a WDM ring network with six nodes.
+Figure 1(b-c) show the physical ring topology and two different lightpaths assignments, in which the logical topology maintains its connectivity in the presence of any single physical link failure when the lightpath setup is done using the routes shown in (b), and it does not when the setup is done using the routes in (c) and when link (0, 1) fails.

-Fig. 1. (a) A logical topology, (b) a survivable embedding, and (c) a non-survivable embedding.
+Figure 1: (a) A logical topology, (b) a survivable embedding, and (c) a non-survivable embedding.

-Consider another example shown in Figure 2, in which the logical topology in (a) has an edge-cut of size two $\{e_1, e_2\}$ (these two logical edges correspond to the two connection requests (a, b) and (c, d) assuming nodes a, c, b, and dare located in the ring in this sequence).
-Any route assignment of lightpaths corresponding to logical links (a, b) and (c, d) always share a physical link, and the logical topology becomes disconnected when the shared physical link fails.
-The above two examples lead us to the formulation of the following optimization problem.
+Consider another example shown in Figure 2, in which the logical topology in (a) has an edge-cut of size two $\{e_1, e_2\}$ (these two logical edges correspond to the two connection requests (a, b) and (c, d) assuming nodes a, c, b, and d are located in the ring in this sequence).
+Any route assignment of lightpaths corresponding to logical links (a, b) and (c, d)always share a physical link, and the logical topology becomes disconnected when the shared physical link fails.
+The above two examples leads to the formulation of the following optimization problem.